 Balance is an essential feature of good design.
 Graphics, imagery, and text must all be balanced so that each element is able to speak clearly.
 If you give the logo a distinct presence in the design, it will have greater impact and won’t distract from other messages you wish to communicate.

-Clear area around the MIT logo: When using the MIT logo on its own or with “Massachusetts Institute of Technology,” leave at least 4 stroke widths on either side and at least 2 stroke widths above or below so that it does not appear connected to other elements.
+Clear area around the MIT logo: When using the MIT logo on its own or with “Massachusetts Institute of Technology,” leave at least 4 stroke widths on either side and at least 2 stroke widths above or below so that it does not appear connected to other text or graphics.
 In some cases, you may need to adjust the space for visual balance.

 Visit our Do/Don’t page for guidance on proper placement of the MIT logo.